Vienna

 How much to budget for 3 nights in a Viennese palace?+

 Count on 2 500 to 3 000 € per person in high season (September-December) for a 5-star palace with two starred dinners, museums and spa.
 In low season (January-March), the same stay drops to 1 600-1 800 € per person.
-Junior suites start at 650 € per night at the Sacher or the Imperial, 500 € in February.
+Junior suites start at 650 € a night at the Sacher or the Imperial, 500 € in February.
 Boutique hotels like Rooms by Wolfensson offer rooms at 280-350 €, without sacrificing charm.

 Which district to choose for a first stay in Vienna?+